liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-agents-azure-billing.md

 To disconnect your existing SharePoint agents pay-as-you-go billing policy:

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home), select **Org settings** > **Pay-as-you-go services**.
 1. Select SharePoint agents.
-The **Manage billing for SharePoint agents** page appears with a migration message:
+The **Manage billing for SharePoint agents** page appears with a notification message at the top:
 “We’ve updated how pay-as-you-go billing works with SharePoint agents.
 With the new billing policies, you can divide charges across multiple Azure subscriptions.
 Learn about using SharePoint agents with pay-as-you-go billing.
 To manage pay-as-you-go billing for SharePoint agents, go to _Copilot Billing & usage._"

-> [!NOTE]
-> You may see a different warning message at this step, if your current billing policy requires attention: “Your Azure subscription is no longer connected.”
-To reconnect, follow the steps to create a new billing policy and connect it to SharePoint agent.

 3. Select **Copilot Billing & usage** to open the **Billing & usage** page.
 4. Select **SharePoint agents** under **Pay-as-you-go services**.
 5. Select **Disconnect previous billing**.